midjourney-api/midjourney-api/readme.md

 - `blend(images, dimension, callbackURL)`: Blend multiple images into one image.
 - `remix(messageId, jobId, callbackURL)`: Reroll to create new images from a previous prompt.
 - `getResult(resultId)`: Get the final result for a submitted job.
-- `switchFastMode()`: Switch to Fast mode.
-- `switchRelaxMode()`: Switch to Relax mode.

-For more detailed information about these methods and their parameters, please refer to the [Midjourney API documentation](https://midjourney-by-api.gitbook.io/midjourney-api/).
+For more detailed information about these methods and their parameters, please refer to the [Midjourney API documentation](https://docs.midjourneyapi.io).

 ## Example